Share this article

 94% of French people support the “Societal Contract for the Future”, an initiative taken by egg professionals that aims to have at least 50% alternatively farmed laying hens by the end of 2022.
 In any case, that was the result of a survey conducted in March 2017 by the CSA Institute on behalf of the CNPO (French National Egg Promotion Committee).

 And distributors like Pomona, Brake and Sodexo are making more and more commitments with this in mind.
 Retail chains like Monoprix in France, Coop in Italy and Sainsbury’s in the United Kingdom have decided to remove caged eggs from their branded products.
 While this is a positive trend, the CNPO has found it to be rather abrupt: “Recently, at the risk of causing shortages on the shelves and under the pretext of growing societal pressure, many retail chains have announced their definitive elimination of enriched caged eggs […] without taking into account either time constraints or technical issues, and even less so the economic impact of the far-reaching conversion work demanded of the farmers”.
-This is precisely why d’aucy gave itself until 2025 to make the transition to 100% alternatively farmed eggs.
+This is precisely why d’aucy gave itself the objective to make the transition to 100% alternatively farmed eggs.

 Cage-free hens can engage in natural behaviours